giaaUC3M/sensor_fusion/README.md

 # Real Evaluation for Designing Sensor Fusion in UAV Platforms

-This tool allow selecting the best fusion system parameters, for a given sensor configuration and a predefined real mission of UAV with a PX4 controller\*, which does not require ground truth.
+This tool allows selecting the best fusion system parameters, for a given sensor configuration and a predefined real mission of UAV with a PX4 controller\*, which does not require ground truth.

 \* Only for PX4 <= 5X